 Juvederm can also be used to make lips appear fuller, especially when aging leaves them thinning and deflated.
 It can also be used to fill holes on the surface of the skin as a result of traumas such as scarring or acne.
 While this is a great fix for surrounding mouth wrinkles, I do not recommend Juvederm for eye wrinkles, as the water retention can leave you with the look of bags under your eyes.
 For this, I recommend Botox.

 All facial fillers containing hyaluronic acid get absorbed into the body at around six to nine months, thus it’s a continuous treatment but the effects are well worth it.
-If you think Juvederm or Botox is right for you or if you have any questions, please give a call at (718) 494-2200 or fill out our contact form.
+If you think Juvederm or Botox is right for you or if you have any questions, please our Staten Island Office at (718) 494-2200 or fill out our contact form.